New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Numerical Results

 For the case of $\bar B\to D^{(*)}$ decays, the form factors are calculated using a parameterization, based on heavy quark effective theory, that includes corrections of order $\alpha_s$, $\Lambda_{\rm QCD}/m_{b,c}$ and partly $(\Lambda_{\rm QCD}/m_c)^2$~\cite{Bernlochner:2017jka}.
 In this case there exist also some experimental $q^2-$shape information~\cite{Lees:2013uzd, Huschle:2015rga}, which is used to further constrain some matrix elements.
 Inputs from LQCD~\cite{Bailey:2014tva, Lattice:2015rga, Na:2015kha, Harrison:2017fmw}, light-cone \cite{Faller:2008tr} and QCD sum rules ~\cite{Neubert:1992wq,Neubert:1992pn, Ligeti:1993hw} are also available.
 Here, we use the set of form factors and Wilson coefficients found in \cite{Murgui:2019czp}, since in that work, not only the Wilson coefficients, but also the $1/m_{b,c}$ and $1/m^2_{c}$ corrections to the form factors were simultaneously fitted to experimental data.
 In this way for these decays, we can also consistently estimate theoretical uncertainties, since we shall use statistical samples of Wilson coefficients and form factors, selected such that the $\chi^2-$merit function computed in ~\cite{Murgui:2019czp} changes at most by one unit from its value at the fit minimum.

 For the $\bar B_c\to\eta_c,\,J/\psi$ transitions, there exist no systematic LQCD calculations, except for the very recent work of the HPQCD collaboration~\cite{Harrison:2020gvo} where the SM vector and axial form factors of the $\bar B_c\to J/\psi$ decay have been determined.
 Here we use the form factors obtained within the non-relativistic quark model scheme of Ref.~\cite{Hernandez:2006gt}.
 It has the advantage of consistency, since all the form factors needed can be evaluated within the model.
-These form factors follow a pattern consistent with heavy quark spin symmetry and its expected pattern of breaking corrections.
+These form factors are consistent with heavy quark spin symmetry and its expected pattern of breaking corrections.
 In addition, in Ref.~\cite{Hernandez:2006gt}, five different inter-quark potentials were considered allowing us to provide an estimate of the theoretical uncertainties.
-Since the systematic errors present in the NRQM evaluation of the form factors should largely cancel out in ratios\footnote{ In Ref.~\cite{Penalva:2020ftd} we found a remarkable agreement for ${\cal R}_{J/\psi}=\Gamma(\bar B_c\to J/\psi\tau\bar\nu_\tau)/\Gamma(\bar B_c\to J/\psi\mu\bar\nu_\mu)$ between our SM results and the ones obtained in the lattice calculation of Ref.~\cite{Harrison:2020nrv}. } here, for the $\bar B_c\to \eta_c,J/\psi$ decays, we will only show the $\langle{\cal P}_a\rangle$ averages.
+We expect the systematic errors present in the NRQM evaluation of the form factors should largely cancel out in ratios\footnote{ In Ref.~\cite{Penalva:2020ftd} we found a remarkable agreement for ${\cal R}_{J/\psi}=\Gamma(\bar B_c\to J/\psi\tau\bar\nu_\tau)/\Gamma(\bar B_c\to J/\psi\mu\bar\nu_\mu)$ between our SM results and the ones obtained in the lattice calculation of Ref.~\cite{Harrison:2020nrv}. }.

 We should mention that in our previous works of Refs.~\cite{Penalva:2020xup, Penalva:2020ftd}, we discussed in great detail, for all these decays, the helicity differential distributions obtained in the SM and NP Fits 6 and 7 of Ref.~\cite{Murgui:2019czp}.
-Thus, the analysis presented below for the longitudinal ${\cal P}_L$ projection shows, using a different language, the same physical content, with the exception of the results related to NP tensor fits of Ref.~\cite{Bhattacharya:2018kig}, which were not considered in \cite{Penalva:2020xup, Penalva:2020ftd}.
+Thus, the analysis presented below for the longitudinal ${\cal P}_L$ projection shows, using a different language, the same physical content, with the exception of the results related to the NP tensor $R_2$ leptoquark model fit of Ref.~\cite{Shi:2019gxi}, which were not considered in \cite{Penalva:2020xup, Penalva:2020ftd}.

-However, the study of the transverse component ${\cal P}_{TT}$ carried out here is novel, and directly provide independent physics information (${\cal F_H}$ and ${\cal G_H}$ SFs in Eqs.~\eqref{eq:FyG} and \eqref{eq:PNP}) to that inferred from our previous works.